mozilla-services/docs/source/token/apis.rst

     - **"invalid-timestamp"**: authentication failed because the included timestamp differed too greatly from the server's current time.
+    - **"invalid-generation"**:  authentication failed because the server
-    - **"invalid-generation"**:  authentication failed because the server has seen credentials with a more recent generation number.
+    - **"invalid-client-state"**:  authentication failed because the server has seen an updated value of the *X-Client-State* header.

 - **405** : unsupported method
 - **406** : unacceptable - the client asked for an Accept we don't support